Search for files, folders, streams, extents, etc.

 ContainsLBA: // Contains the block with address

-UID: // Unique ID (MFT record for NTFS, Inode for MFS, HFS, FE for UDF etc)
+UID: // Unique ID (File system specific.
+MFT record for NTFS, Inode for MFS, HFS, FE for UDF etc)

-Bytes: // The amount of bytes of the object
+Bytes: // The amount of bytes in the object

-Blocks: // The amount of blocks contained in the object
+Blocks: // The amount of blocks in the object

 StreamCnt: // The amount of streams attached to an object (>= IsoBuster 4.4)